-- 1. • Finding the maximum or minimum points (extremum points) is very important in economics in order to reach optimal values of economic variables. e.g. maximixin utility and profit, minimizing cost. - An extremum point can be on the boundary or in the interior part of the domain. - If it is an interior extremum point then it is a critical point.
-For the critical points:
+- Finding the maximum or minimum points (extremum points) is very important in economics in order to reach optimal values of economic variables. e.g. maximizing utility or profit, minimizing cost. - 1.
+An extremum point can be on the boundary or in the interior part of the domain. - If it is an interior extremum point then it is a critical point.
+For the crtical points: